retinexpt/CREM/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 1. An alternative contrast is Weber contrast, namely Cweber = (I-Is)/Is, where I is the input image and Is is the local smoothed image.
 The Weber contrast can achieve similar results:).
 2. The logarithmic transform and its inverse transform (the exponential computation) are not required.
+In this case, subtraction in the logarithmic domain is division.
 3. CRIE can be performed in RGB color space.
 Treating in R, G, and B channels separately usually yields a color correction effect.